jpikl/dotfiles/.github/README.md

 ## :wrench: Configuration

-The following files are not part of the `~/.dotfiles.git` repository and are intended for machine or user specific configuration.
+The following files are not part of the `~/.dotfiles.git` repository and are intended for machine specific configuration.
 By convention, a configuration file named `.xyz.local` overwrites values in `.xyz`.

 - `~/.profile.local` - Environment variables.
 - `~/.bashrc.local`  - Bash aliases and functions.
 - `~/.gitconfig.local` - Git configuration.
 - `~/.ssh/config.local` - SSH configuration.

+### Windows

+On Windows, it's more useful to define environment variables through **system settings** instead of using `~/.profile.local`.
+This way, environment variables can be also used by programs running outside Bash environment.
+You can even use *Windows-style* paths like `C:\foo\bar` as values.
+They will be automatically converted to *Unix-like* paths `/c/foo/bar` by `~/.profile`.

-There are also some files with OS specific configuration.
+There are also some files with Windows specific configuration.
 See instructions inside of them for usage.

 - `~/.gitconfig.windows` - Tweaks for Git for Windows.